Blog 32: Examining Deuteronomy 16

 5 “You may not sacrifice the Passover within any of your gates which YHWH your God gives you; 6 but at the place where YHWH your God chooses to make His name abide, there you shall sacrifice the Passover at twilight, at the going down of the sun, at the time you came out of Egypt.
 7 And you shall roast and eat it in the place which YHWH your God chooses, and in the morning you shall turn and go to your tents.
 8 Six days you shall eat unleavened bread, and on the seventh day there shall be a sacred assembly to YHWH your God.
 You shall do no work on it (Deu.
 16:1-8, NKJV).

-Let’s examine this Scripture’s context within the Pentateuch and then inspect these verses more closely.
-Genesis presents the main conflict of the Biblical narrative, Adam and Eve’s failure to regard divine instruction and their expulsion from God’s presence, no longer walking with Him in Eden’s provision.
-Enoch walks with God and does not die.
+By examining this Scripture’s context within the Pentateuch and then closely analyzing these verses, the meaning becomes evident.
+Genesis presents the conflict of the Biblical narrative: Adam and Eve’s failure to follow divine instructions and their expulsion from God’s presence, no longer walking with Him in Eden’s abundance.
+Enoch walked with God and did not die.
 Noah walked with God, and his family was reborn through the flood to a new beginning.
-Abraham walked with God, as did Isaac, and even Jacob learned to trust YHWH to bring about His covenant blessings.
-The solution to the human problem presents as the restoration of God’s presence, God with us, and our belief in divine instruction and will.
+Abraham walked with God, as did Isaac, and even Jacob learned to trust YHWH to fulfill His covenant blessings.
+The solution to the human problem lies in restoring God’s presence—God with us—and in our faith in divine instruction and will.

-At the end of Exodus, YHWH is present with Israel in the Tabernacle, and He has given them His divine Torah, instructing them how to be a clean and holy people so that He may continue to dwell with them.
-Leviticus engages the priesthood in a sacrificial worship system to approach YHWH and mediate Israel’s yearly Atonements.
-Numbers shows Israel, a nation of priests, moving through the wilderness toward the land promised, guarding and walking in the presence of YHWH.
-And Israel’s failure to believe God brings judgment, purging by the death of the old Israel and the birth of the new Israel.
-Exodus and Numbers mirror on either side of Leviticus’s center, Atonements.
+At the end of Exodus, YHWH is present with Israel in the Tabernacle, and He has given them His divine Torah, instructing them on how to be a clean and holy people so that He may continue to dwell with them.
+Leviticus engages the priesthood in a sacrificial worship system for approaching YHWH and mediating Israel’s yearly Atonements.
+The Book of Numbers shows Israel, a nation of priests, moving through the wilderness toward the land promised to them, guarding and walking in the presence of YHWH.
+And Israel’s failure to believe God brings judgment, leading to the purging of the old Israel and the birth of the new Israel.
+Exodus and Numbers mirror each other on either side of Leviticus’s center, Atonements.
 The storyline sets the stage for Deuteronomy, or “These Are the Words.”

-1. Deuteronomy 16 gives no dates, either Abib 14 or 15, for the actions taking place.
+1. The verses do not specify dates, either Abib 14 or 15, for the events described.

-2. It connects “Passover” with leaving Egypt, when, in truth, Israel stayed in their houses until morning and did not leave until the following evening after the sun set (Exo.
-12:22).
-Numbers 33:3-4 tells us that Israel left Egypt on the morrow after the Passover.
+2. It seems to associate “Passover” with leaving Egypt, when in reality, Israel stayed in their houses until morning and did not depart until the following evening after sunset (Exo.
+12:17, 22, 41-42).
+Israel left Egypt the night after Passover on the 15th of the first month (Num.
+33:3-4).

-3. Deuteronomy 16 gives the time for sacrificing the “passover-offering” as ba erev, sunset.
-Exodus and Numbers state that the Passover lamb was sacrificed at ben ha arbayim, between the two evenings (between dusk and dark), after “the going down of the sun.”
+3. Verses 6-7 give the time for sacrificing the “passover-offering” as ba erev, sunset.
+Exodus and Numbers state that the Passover lamb was sacrificed at ben ha arbayim, between the two evenings (between dusk and dark, twilight), a time after “the going down of the sun.”

-4. Deuteronomy 16 says to sacrifice the Passover from the flock and herd.
+4. Verse 2 says to sacrifice the Passover from the flock and herd.
 Only sheep and goats were sacrificed for Passover, not cattle (Exo.
-12:5).
+12:5; Num.
+28:17-19).
 There is never a Passover bull or calf.
 Ezra distinguishes between Passover lambs and the other holy offerings of the flocks and herds for the Days of Unleavened Bread (2Ch.
-35:1-13, Num.
-28:19).
+35:1-13).

-5. Passover was always done within the Israelite’s houses, but YHWH commanded Israel to perform all other holyday offerings at the place He chose.
-Verse 5-6 cannot be the Passover sacrifice, but the first of Unleavened Bread, Abib 15, celebrated all night at the temple (Deu.
+5. Passover was always observed within the households of the Israelites, but YHWH commanded Israel to worship at the place He chose on all other annual holydays.
+Verse 5-6 cannot refer to the Passover sacrifice, but to the first day of Unleavened Bread, Abib 15, which was celebrated all night at the temple (Deu.
 16:7).

-7. Israel was to roast, tsaliy, the lamb (Exo.
-12:8-9), never boil, bashal, it.
-Deuteronomy 16:7 uses bashal, which is correct for the holydays of Unleavened Bread offerings.
-The Hebrew u-bis-sal-ta, וּבִשַּׁלְתָּ֫ of Exodus 29:31 is in the Piel perfect third masculine singular identical to Deuteronomy 16:7 but is translated correctly as “boil.”
+7. The Hebrew terms for the sacrifice described in these verses are those used for the annual holydays, not Passover.
+Israel was to roast, tsaliy, the lamb (Exo.
+12:8-9), and never boil, bashal, it.
+Deuteronomy 16:7 uses bashal (which is correct for the Holydays of Unleavened Bread offerings), but it is translated as “roast.”
+Deuteronomy 16:7’s Hebrew word u-bis-sal-ta, וּבִשַּׁלְתָּ֫, in the Piel perfect third masculine singular, is identical to Exodus 29:31 “and boil its flesh in the holy place” where it is correctly translated as “boil.”

 8. No flesh sacrificed at ba erev was to be left until morning (Deu.
 16:4), which defined holyday peace offerings at the temple (Lev.
 7:15, 22:29-31).
 But the remains of the Passover sacrifice were to be burned with fire by morning within Israel’s dwellings (Exo.
 12:10).

 9. “Which you sacrifice the first day at ba erev” (Deu.
 16:4) can only refer to the first day of Unleavened Bread.
-A first day implies more than one.
+A first day implies more than one, a second, a third, and so on.

-The text style and terms of Deuteronomy 16:1-8 closely identify with that of 2 Chronicles 35, describing post-exilic Israel with Ezra and Nehemiah’s response to Israel’s failures.
-Like Hezekiah and Josiah (Blog 25), Ezra took drastic measures to stop the synchronization of Israel’s given worship system with what was happening in Samaria.
-The high priest’s grandson refused to give up his foreign wife, the daughter of Sanballat (Neh.
+The style and terms of Deuteronomy 16:1-8 closely align with those of 2 Chronicles 35, describing post-exilic Israel alongside Ezra and Nehemiah’s response to Israel’s failures to adhere to the Torah.
+Like Hezekiah and Josiah (Blog 25), Ezra took decisive actions to prevent the synchronization of Israel’s worship system with practices in Samaria.
+The grandson of the high priest refused to relinquish his foreign wife, the daughter of Sanballat (Neh.
 13:28).
-With Sanballat’s help, a sizable contingency of Israel’s priests built a temple and set up worship using the same Torah on Samaria’s Mount Gerizim (Antiquities xi.
+With Sanballat’s help, a significant group of Israel’s priests built a temple and established worship using the same Torah on Samaria’s Mount Gerizim (Antiquities xi.
 7, § 2).
-It explains why Ezra, who compiled and edited the sacred scrolls, drilled six times in Deuteronomy 16:1-17 that during the three commanded yearly festival seasons, faithful Israelites must worship YHWH only at “the place YHWH chooses,” which was solely Jerusalem.
-He ferociously turned Israel away from a repeat of their expulsion from God’s presence by restricting temple and domestic Passover to Jerusalem’s locality.
-In the next Blog, we will see the carry-over in the Gospel accounts.
+This explains why Ezra, who is credited with compiling and editing the sacred scrolls, drilled six times in Deuteronomy 16:1-17 that during the three annual festival seasons, faithful Israelites must worship YHWH exclusively at “the place YHWH chooses,” which was only Jerusalem.
+He aggressively redirected Israel away from a repeat of their expulsion from God’s presence by restricting the temple and domestic Passover observances to Jerusalem.
+In the next blog, we will see this carry-over in the Gospel accounts.

 Takeaway:

-Deuteronomy 16:1-8 in context cannot be talking about the Passover on Abib 14, but the opening night of the Feast of Unleavened Bread.
-Instead of using the listed three times a year, the Feast of Unleavened Bread, Feast of Weeks, and the Feast of Tabernacles (Deu.
-16:16), the text names the Feast of Unleavened Bread “Passover.”
-In Ezra’s forceful attempt to keep the people from rebellion and idolatry post-exile, we find “Passover” naming the temple-controlled slaughter of Passover lambs and the celebration of the first night of Unleavened Bread.
-Examining the Hebrew, every sentence of Deuteronomy 16:1-8 pertains to YHWH’s instructions for the Feast of Unleavened Bread and its sacrifices, not the Passover.
-In the Biblical narrative setting, these verses explain the first of the three seasons Israel must follow divine instruction to worship before YHWH each year, the Feast of Unleavened Bread, in order to stay in the land in God’s presence.
+Deuteronomy 16:1-8, in context, does not refer to the Passover on Abib 14 but to the opening night of the Feast of Unleavened Bread, Abib 15.
+Contrary to the listing of the three main festivals—Feast of Unleavened Bread, Feast of Weeks, and Feast of Tabernacles (Deut.
+16:16 from Exo.
+23:14-17 and 34:18, 22-24)—the text refers to the Feast of Unleavened Bread simply as “Passover.”
+In Ezra’s strong effort to prevent rebellion and idolatry after the exile, we see “Passover” used to describe the temple-controlled slaughter of Passover lambs and the first night of the Unleavened Bread celebration.
+A careful look at the Hebrew shows that every sentence in Deuteronomy 16:1-8 relates to YHWH’s instructions for the Feast of Unleavened Bread and its sacrifices, not the Passover.
+In the biblical context, these verses explain the first of the three seasons Israel must observe each year to worship YHWH—the Feast of Unleavened Bread—so they can remain in the land and be in God’s presence.

 Share Your Feedback